-What is the definition of Healthcare Worker/Employee as it pertains to the TB laws in NAC and NRS?
+What is the definition of Healthcare Worker as it pertains to the TB laws in NAC and NRS?

-In this manual, the term "Healthcare Worker/Employee" (HCW) refers to the following categories as defined by the Centers for Disease Control and Prevention (CDC).
-It is the healthcare facility's responsibility to determine which healthcare workers/employees should be included in their facility's infection control plan, as well as the initial and annual TB Screening activities (pg.
+In this manual, the term "Healthcare Worker" (HCW) refers to the following categories as defined by the Centers for Disease Control and Prevention (CDC).
+It is the healthcare facility's responsibility to determine which groups should be included in their facility's infection control plan, as well as initial and annual TB Screening activities (pg.
 3, MMWR, 2005).